-Bad Bunny x Adidas World Cup “Flamboyan” Collab
+Bad Bunny x Adidas for The World Cup with a “Flamboyan” Collab

 Source: Adidas